alanelias/laravel-mix-api/docs/scripts.md

  *  Documentation
  * [ // here is array of template object
  *     {
- *         "template": "app", // template name use to filter gulp when you run gulp --template app
+ *         "template": "app", // template name use to filter gulp when you run npm run dev -- api="templates:app"
  *         "required": true, // add this if you want all files under this name to be compiled every time
  *         "files": [ {
- *             "type": "scripts", // type will apply mix function call e.g: mix.scripts(....);
+ *             "type": "js", // type will apply mix function call e.g: mix.js(....);
  *             "filesIn": [ "js/file1.js", "%<<<bower%/package-name/js/file2.js") , bowerPath ("js/file3.js") ],  // filesIn will be the first args for mix function (string/array of strings) e.g: mix.scripts(filesIn, ...);
  *
  *                // "js/file1.js" it means resources/assets/js/file1.js  (resources/assets/ elixir default folder)